Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Appointment of Committee Chairpersons and Members

-The newly elected President shall within thirty days of taking office submit to the Executive Board for its approval, his/her recommendations for Committees, It is understood that the submitted list of persons are Members of the Association and that they have agreed to serve on the committees.
+Upon taking office, the newly elected President is to submit to the Executive Board for its approval, their recommendations for Committees.
+It is understood that the submitted list of persons are Members of the Association and that they have agreed to serve on the committees.
 The Chairperson and Members of each Committee shall serve for one year or at least until their successors are approved by the Executive Board.

 Section 2: Standing Committees

-Standing Committee of the Association shall consist of the Nomination Committee and/or an Ad Hoc Committee that is held through two Presidential terms and voted in as standing by the executive board.
-The Nomination Committee will be chaired by the immediate Past President and will consist of at least two other Members of the Association, which are approved by the Executive Board.
-A standing committee, previously ad hoc, will be named according to the duties and be chaired by an executive board member.
-For example, a communications committee would be chaired by the communications chair.
+Standing Committees of the Association shall consist of the Nomination Committee and/or an Ad-Hoc Committee that is held for two Presidential terms and voted in as standing by the Executive Board.
+The Nomination Committee will be chaired by the Immediate Past President and will consist of at least two other Members of the Association, which are approved by the Executive Board.
+A standing committee, previously Ad-Hoc, will be named according to the duties and be chaired by an Executive Board Member.
+For example, the Communications Committee would be chaired by the Communications Chair.

 Section 3: Ad Hoc Committees